Skip to content

 )

-self.logger.info("Monitoring power usage of GPUs %s", self.gpu_indices)
+logger.info("Monitoring power usage of GPUs %s", self.gpu_indices)

-# Infer the update period if necessary.
+# Infer update period from GPU instant power, if necessary

 if update_period is None: